Wilmington College (Ohio): Academics

+Wilmington College offers 24 undergraduate majors with 27 minors and 32 concentrations.
+Wilmington College currently offers two masters programs.

+Wilmington College has a partnership with Drayer Physical Therapy Institute.
+Athletic Training, Exercise Science, and Physical Therapy students get hands-on learning opportunities through Drayer's office that is housed in the college's Center for Sport Sciences.

-Wilmington College offers undergraduate programs and three Masters' programs.
-The college's Watson Library is a member of the Ohio Private Academic Libraries (OPAL) consortium and the OhioLINK consortium that provides an integrated catalog, e-resources, and more than 100 research databases.
+Wilmington College's Watson Library is a member of the Ohio Private Academic Libraries (OPAL) consortium and the OhioLINK consortium that provides an integrated catalog, e-resources, and more than 100 research databases.